BenjaminSeguin/Straddle_hedging_project/README.md

 - Delta hedging tended to underperform in presence of skew and stochastic volatility.
 - Random Forest-based hedge ratio prediction was particularly effective in reducing extreme tail errors.

-> Full plots and error metrics are available in the `outputs/` folder.

 ---

 ## 📦 Tools & Dependencies

 - Python, NumPy, Pandas, Matplotlib
 - Scikit-learn (Random Forests)
-- Joblib for parallel simulations

 ---